-- It is the policy of the department that grades not be rounded.
-In order to pass the course, a full 75% of the course grade must be achieved.

-- A student must earn a 75% or better in the theory portion of the course and pass clinical in order to progress to the next semester.

-- Theory grades are calculated on a rating system in the following manner:

-- A 90%-100%
+- A student must earn a 75% or better in the theory portion of the course and pass clinical in order to progress to the next semester. - It is the policy of the Nursing department that grades are not rounded.
+Additionally, no extra credit work will be provided to students to achieve a passing grade. - All assignments must be completed and turned in even if the assignment is late and the student receives a zero. - Students have two (2) weeks to review any assignment or exam. - Theory grades are calculated on a rating system in the following manner: - A 90%-100% B 80%-89% C 75%-79% D 65%-74% F 64% or below

-- B 80%-89%

-- C 75%-79%

-- D 65%-74%

-- F 64% or below